vuetifyjs/vuetify/packages/docs/src/pages/en/styles/flex.md

 <example file="flex/flex-direction" />

 The `flex-column` and `flex-column-reverse` utility classes can be used to change the orientation of the flexbox container.
-Keep in mind that **IE11** and **Safari** may have issues with the column direction.

 <example file="flex/flex-column" />